zfp5032/projecy/README.txt

-This is a very bioinformatics project!
+TThis is a very bioinformatics project!
+I will sequence the genome of the aye-aye.